audip/Tipper/README.md

 Tipper is a tip calculator application for iOS.

 Submitted by:
-Aditya Purandare
-Graduate Student, Mays Business School
-Texas A&M University
+Aditya Purandare, Graduate Student, Mays Business School, Texas A&M University

 Time spent: 30 hours spent in total